redhat-adsa/HowWeEnable/workshops/how_we_enable/03-Strategy.md

 _Source:_ [12factor.net](https://www.12factor.net)

+## CI/CD

+Continuous integration and continuous delivery/deployment is the defacto standard for delivering applications in a cloud native way.
+Having a standardized pipeline that everyone uses to build, test, operate, measure, monitor, secure and deploy applications at the enterprise level helps everyone to follow the same standards for quality application delivery.

+## Monitoring/Observability

+Much like CI/CD having consistent cross functional standards for logging (preferably as streams) monitoring, tracing and utilization is a best practice to have.

+## Security

+Security can be made easier for developers when you solidify a standard for them to use and implement into their CI/CD pipelines.
+This includes but is not limited to the implementation of static code analysis as well as running code analysis tools.
+It is also a best practice to use a trusted source for libraries that is regularly scanned (ie not pulling libraries directly from the internet pypi, npm etc)
+.

 ## Source Code Management Strategy

 All modern tools and platforms today start with code.
 Even if we are infrastructure administrators or deploying applications (COTS or custom) we need to use a single source of truth for storing the code/configurations and making them available for others to collaborate into.
 The industry standard for everyone is GIT which was created by Linus Torvalds to help manage contributions to the Linux kernel in April of 2005.